landoskape/syd/README.md

   - [ ] Add a "freeze" button that allows the user to update state variables without updating the plot until unfreezing
   - [ ] Add a window for capturing any error messages that might be thrown by the plot function.
 Maybe we could have a little interface for looking at each one (up to a point) and the user could press a button to throw an error for the traceback.
 - [ ] Consider "app_deployed" context for each deployer...
-- [ ] Consider the error messages and if they can be more informative and less opaque -- especially when debugging (e.g. when we always get routed to the decorators that check things...)
-- Notebook deployment debouncer:
-  - [ ] Probably make this dependent on whether the user is in %matplotlib widget mode or not
-  - [ ] Also probably make it dependent on whether the deployer is in continuous mode or not
-  - [ ] Potentially make the wait_time dynamic depending on how fast the plot method is and how frequently the no comm messages show up... (if we can catch them)
-- [ ] Consider adding a step to the integer parameter...
+- [ ] Consider adding a step to the integer parameters...
 - Idea for figure management:
   - [ ] We could make fig=?, ax=? arguments optional for the plot function and add a "recycle_figure: bool = False" flag be part of the deploy API.
 This way, an